FranzAndreiCanal/Canal_Snake_Game/README.md

 # Snake Game in Pygame

++ Hello!
+I am Franz Andrei Canal.
++ In order to run the Snake Game, open the "main.py" which is contained inside the folder.
++ Note: Make sure that Pygame is installed in your device to avoid any errors.

+## Video Presentation
++

 # Overview

 Welcome to the Snake Game, a classic arcade-style game implemented in Python using the Pygame library.
 This project provides a simple and enjoyable rendition of the iconic Snake Game, where players control a snake navigating a grid, consuming apples to grow longer.